 “Cookie Heart” by Charles Xiuzhi Dong will screen at 6:00PM on Sunday, May 27, 2018 at Producers Club Theater (358 W 44th St, New York, NY 10036).
 It is written by Charles Xiuzhi Dong & Stefan Nachmann, produced by Jenny He, James Qiu, Gabriela Naumnik.
 The cast talented includes: Norah Hoffmann, Anders Geipel, Smitty Chai, Arianna Williams.
-To reserve the ticket visit EventBrite.

 Charles Dong is a talented writer-director from China, who studied in the US at the young age of sixteen.
 Majoring Film & Television in New York University, Charles also studied German extensively at Leipzig University.
 Having years of filmmaking experience internationally, his latest work Cookie Heart has been selected by many international film festivals: including Cannes Film Festival, International Filmmaker Festival of New York, and Calcutta International Cult Film Festival, Alternative Film Festival.